 Using your card at other public libraries

-- A valid library card may be used to check out items at other public libraries in the Illinois Heartland Library System.
-Please have your card with you.
-If you have fees or late items that block your card, you must pay the fees or return the items before checking out materials.
+- If you have fees or late items that block your card, you must pay those fees or return the items before checking out materials.
 You may do this at any SHARE public library.
 An expired card must be renewed at your home library.

 - If your card is from an Illinois public library outside our SHARE online group, we will check with your home library before borrowing privileges are allowed at Paris Public Library.
 We will also ask to see a photo ID.
 If you want to use your Paris card at a non-SHARE public library, that library will contact us before extending borrowing privileges.

 Paying fees and fines online

 You may pay library fines and fees from home using your MasterCard, American Express, or Discover Card at our e-Pay site and through your account in the SHARE catalog.
 The Illinois Treasurer's Office provides this secure way to make online payments, but there are some restrictions: we cannot process your credit card payment over the phone or at the front desk.
-A sliding convenience fee (minimum $1.00) will be added to your payment.
+A service fee of 2.35% (minimum $1.00) will be added to your payment.
 Paris Public Library does not charge or collect this fee.